CelliesProjects/aquacontrol32/README.md

 I develop Aquacontrol32 in my spare time for fun.
 Although I like to code, my afk time is equally important.
-A beer in a bar is around €2 where I live.
 If you like the project, you could buy me a beer for some moral support.

 [![paypal](https://www.paypalobjects.com/en_US/NL/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=MSP53ANQ3VV6J)